cchtnn/read_me/README.md

 ```

 This script picks the images from "datasets" folder , preprocess it and feed to the model which predicts whether the image is Defective or Non Defective
 with percentage of each category.
+This scripts call the "gradcam_orig.py" scripts and creates the output automatically.

 ### Create Heatmap on sample Image
 ```python